pallets-eco/flask-security/docs/features.rst

 -----------------
 Flask-Security supports JSON/Ajax requests where appropriate.
 Please look at :ref:`csrf_topic` for details on how to work with JSON and Single Page Applications.
-More specifically
-JSON is supported for the following operations:

-* Login requests
-* Unified sign in requests
-* Registration requests
-* Change password requests
-* Change email requests
-* Confirmation requests
-* Forgot password requests
-* Passwordless login requests
-* Two-factor login requests
-* Change two-factor method requests
-* WebAuthn registration and signin requests
-* Two-Factor recovery code requests

-In addition, Single-Page-Applications (like those built with Vue, Angular, and React) are supported via customizable redirect links.
+In addition, :ref:`spa:Working With Single Page Applications` (like those built with Vue, Angular, and React) are supported via customizable redirect links.

 Note: All registration requests done through JSON/Ajax utilize the ``confirm_register_form``.